satyabratapattanayak/incidentApi/README.md

 	- database.php file contain the database details.
 We can change the database details here.
 	- settings.php We can change the jwt validation here from true to false to disable jwt.
 3. Inside Tests Folder I am performing few unit tests.
-	- Inside IncidentTest.php file I am writing 3 tests where 10 assertions are there and one failure is there along with 9 success.
+	- Inside IncidentTest.php file I am writing 3 tests where 10 assertions are there and 1 failure is there along with 9 success.

 ## Tree Structure:
 ```